 - The accident occurred in the last three years

 There is a three year time limit on being able to make a compensation claim, so the sooner that you get in touch with us the better it will be and the more chance you will have of receiving justice.

 What You Need to Do Next

 To get started with a claim please call us.
 If we feel that you have a genuine claim then we will assign you a personal injury solicitor who will work on a no win no fee* basis for you.
 Most claims will be settled outside of court, and if you are claiming against an employer, then any compensation will be paid for via insurance so your boss won’t be financially burdened.

 If this aspect concerns you then please call our work accident claims team, who will be able to put your mind at rest with a confidential discussion about how this should not have an affect on your existing working relationships and future employment prospects.

-Call Our 24/7 Helpline Today for Free Claim Advice
+Call Our 24/7 Helpline Today for Free Claim Guidance

-If you would like to discuss your case then please call our helpline today on 01204354078.
-Our phones are operated 24 hours a day and all year around, and we offer free consultations and legal advice to all callers.
+If you would like to discuss your case then please call our helpline today on 01204354078^.
+Our phones are operated 24 hours a day and all year around, and we offer free consultations and legal guidance to all callers.